GET STARTED | Get Your Fair Cash Offer Today

 Q: Are there any financial implications of selling a home with a HELOC?

-A: Yes, the HELOC balance must be paid off, which impacts the net proceeds from the sale.
-It’s crucial to review your credit score and be aware of any prepayment penalties.
+A: Yes, the HELOC balance must be paid off, impacting the sale’s net proceeds.
+Reviewing your credit score and being aware of any prepayment penalties is crucial.
 Understanding these financial elements is vital for a successful transaction, and consulting financial advisors can provide further clarity.

 Key Insight